PSG declared French league champion as season ends early

 “We gave our leagues every chance to start again in mid-June,” Boy de la Tour said in a conference call with reporters.
 “It brings an end to the uncertainty.”

-Lyon president Jean-Michel Aulas had reportedly argued for a playoff system to complete the league season.
+Lyon president Jean-Michel Aulas argued for a three-week long playoff system to complete the league season— but with PSG already declared champion.
 His team finished in seventh place and missed out on the Champions League.

+Seven-time champion Lyon said in a statement that it reserves the possibility to appeal the league’s decision and to claim damages, estimating the club’s losses to be “several tens of millions” of euros.

 PSG has won nine league titles, moving even with rival Marseille and one behind French record-holder Saint-Étienne.
 Since 2013, PSG has won the league every year but one, with the exception being Monaco’s title in 2017.
 The other titles for PSG were in 1986 and ’94.